Landed Cost Voucher

 The relevant ones must be taken into account when determining the final landed cost, even though not all of these factors apply to every shipment.

-Real-World Example: Let's say you are purchasing a brand-new washing machine.
-You find a lower price online after comparing prices in local stores and online.
-However, the total cost is higher than at your neighbourhood store when shipping is taken into account.
-Because the landed cost is lower, you choose to purchase locally.
+Real-World Example: Suppose that you are buying a new washing machine.
+You get a cheaper price on the internet when you compare the prices in the physical shops and the internet.
+Nonetheless, it is more expensive than your neighbourhood store when the cost of shipping is considered.
+The landed cost is lower, and therefore you make decisions to buy locally.

 • Unavailable information (49%).